JBrejnholt/DemoOperator/README.md

 ![Target Design](target.png)

-What we want is to have a ConfigMap created for each custom resource instance, the ConfigMap should have the same property 'username' and value as the custom resource instance.
+What we want is to have a ConfigMap created for each custom resource instance, the ConfigMap should have the same property 'username' and value as the custom resource instance at all time.
+When the custom resource instance gets deleted, the ConfigMap should be deleted too.

 ### Add Kubernetes Client